docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 ### vote service

-The Docker Cloud stackfile defines an image, a restart policy, and a specific number containers (5) for the `vote` service.
+The Docker Cloud stackfile defines an image, a restart policy, and a specific number containers (in this case, five) for the `vote` service.
 It also enables the Docker Cloud `autoredeploy` feature.
 We can infer that it listens on port 80 by either inspecting its image, or seeing that the Docker Cloud `lb` service was forwarding traffic to it on port 80.

-> **Note**: The Docker Cloud `autoredeploy` feature is not natively supported in Azure AKS, but you may be able to regain it using Docker Cloud auto-builds, and web-hooks on your Docker Cloud repository for the image, back to your CI/CD pipeline.
+> **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you build an image.
+It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.

 **Docker Cloud stackfile**: